 In 1841, Lt.
 Charles Wilkes, commander of the U.S. Exploring Expedition, sailed to the Pacific Northwest and began to explore the geographic region known as Oregon Country, which included land that would later be divided into the U.S. states of Idaho, Oregon, and Washington.
-Wilkes and his crew ...
+Wilkes and his crew members, mostly ...

 Surveyed Portions of the Oregon Territory, 1852